-The Foundation for National Parks & Wildlife invites applications to support tree planting projects as part of bushfire restoration projects in and around regions impacted by the 2019-20 Black Summer bushfires.
+The Foundation for National Parks & Wildlife invites applications to support revegetation activities for communities in the Local Government Areas (LGA) listed as impacted by the 2019-20 bushfires.

 Who is eligible to apply:

-Applicants may be eligible to apply for the grant if they are:
+Applicants may be eligible for funding if they are:

 What you can apply for:

-Grants will cover projects/activities that are carried out over a 6-12 months period of time.
+Grants will cover projects/activities that are carried out prior to June 2023.